Best Backpacking Sleeping Bags 2026

 What we didn't like: heavy

 A popular sleeping bag for its comfort, the Nemo Forte 20 Endless Promise sleeping bag is our winner for Best Synthetic Sleeping Bag.
 This bag has an ISO tested comfort rating of 30 degrees for men and 20 degrees for women, and ISO tested lower limit of 19 degrees for men, and 10 degrees for women.
-We backpacked with this bag on a snowy spring trip in Colorado and found it warm even in just below freezing temperatures.
+It also has some of the best sustainability initiatives we've seen on a bag.

 Compare Prices Of The Nemo Forte 20